Rhydon1337/windows-chrome-monitor/README.md

 Does it bother you to get out of bed to shutdown the PC when the movie/TV show you watched is over?

-This program it's your solution!
+This program it's the solution!
 ## How it works
 First, The program needs to find chrome process which runs the movie/TV show.
 It's done by calculating the CPU usage percentage for each chrome process instance, over 5 minutes and then pick the one that spends the most CPU usage.